Gran Chaco Wild Fruits Argentina

 The Presidium is the result of a collaboration between the Fundación Gran Chaco and the Cooperativa de Mujeres Artesanas del Gran Chaco (CO.M.AR.), and aims to combat the abandonment of the land, the impoverishment of the local diet and the resulting health problems.

-CO.M.AR was founded in 2000 and is made up of thirteen associations, involving a total of around 1,600 women from the Wichi and Comle’ec ethnic groups.
+CO.M.AR was founded in 2000 and is made up of eight associations, involving a total of around 1,600 women from the Wichi and Comle’ec ethnic groups.
 In the Argentinian Gran Chaco, the women traditionally take care of the house and the children.
 They have little education and a much lower status than the men.
 The creation of the cooperative has allowed them to organize themselves, first to produce and market local crafts, and then to start a project on one of the most typical of local products, carob flour.

 Working with the Fundación Gran Chaco, the Presidium wants to promote the consumption of traditional products from the Gran Chaco, encouraging the sharing of knowledge about them and publicizing the importance of including them in the diet.
 The Presidium will organize a training course on techniques for harvesting and storing the fruit and an exchange of knowledge on their nutritional value, their medicinal properties and different ways of consuming them.
+During this training, the Presidium production protocol will be drawn up and a step-by-step process will be developed for promoting and marketing the products at a regional level.

 Formosa and Chaco provinces